Medicare → MDPP Basics

 Payment for MDPP Services

-MDPP services are paid for through a performance-based payment methodology that is updated annually for inflation.
+MDPP services are paid for using both a fee-for-service and performance-based payment methodology that is updated annually for inflation.
+Fee-for-service payments are issued for beneficiary attendance and performance-based payments are given based on beneficiary weight loss.

 The following table details the CMS Calendar Year MDPP Payment Rates and the maximum reimbursement available per beneficiary: